Rent Cape Fear (1962)

 25/09/2022

-Violent action thriller set on the bayou of the American south.
-It is a confrontation between a progressive lawyer (Gregory Peck), and his worst possible nightmare, the vicious Max Cady (Robert Mitchum), who strolls into town straight from prison to destroy the family of the man whose evidence sent him down.
-Obviously, the lawman prevails but Mitchum walks away with the battle of the stars.
+Violent action thriller set on the bayou of southeast Georgia.
+It's a confrontation between a progressive lawyer (Gregory Peck) and the vicious thug (Robert Mitchum) who was sent down by his evidence.
+The hoodlum strolls into town straight from prison to destroy the family of his nemesis.

-Thompson wanted to make a film of Hitchcockian suspense.
-He doesn't quite succeed.
-Its threat leans too heavily on Mitchum's malign charisma, rather than technique.
-But he does have a score by Bernard Herrmann!
-In the sixties the dogs of censorship were called off.
-Threats of rape and paedophilia are fairly explicit.
-Now, thrillers about a father protecting the domestic bubble from omnipotent malice are everywhere.
+J.Lee Thompson was inspired by Alfred Hitchcock, but this leans more on Mitchum's malign charisma than techniques of suspense.
+Though he does have a score by Bernard Herrmann!
+By '62, the dogs of censorship were being called off.
+The threat of rape and paedophilia are explicit.
+Today, thrillers about a father protecting the domestic bubble from omnipotent malice are everywhere.

 0 out of 0 members found this review helpful.